d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 ### Defining the Model

-In the initialization function, the hidden state of the LSTM needs to return an additional memory cell with a value of $0$ and a shape of (batch size, number of hidden units).
+In the initialization function, the hidden state of the LSTM needs to return an *additional* memory cell with a value of 0 and a shape of (batch size, number of hidden units).
 Hence we get the following state initialization.

 ```{.python .input}
 def init_lstm_state(batch_size, num_hiddens, device):